-- An employee shall be allowed to donate his or her sick leave to other employees in accordance with District Policy. - 2.
-Sick leave donations will be on an "hour for hour" basis. - The number of sick leave hours donated by an employee will not be considered when determining the employee's eligibility for cashing out sick leave under the District's Sick Leave Conservation Program.
+- 1. An employee shall be allowed to donate up to 200 hours of his/her sick leave to other employees in accordance with District Policy. - 2.
+Sick leave donations will be on an "hour for hour" basis. - 3.
+The number of sick leave hours donated by an employee will not be considered when determining the employee's eligibility for cashing out sick leave under the District's Sick Leave Conservation Program.